goracerunner/racerunner-web/README.md

 cd app
 ```

-To build the frontend apps:
+To build the frontend app:

 ```
 yarn build
 ```

-To start the development server for the frontend apps:
+To start the development server for the frontend app:

 ```
 yarn start